Reconfigurable Multifunctional Metasurfaces Employing Hybrid Phase-Change Plasmonic Architecture: Implementation of a reconfigurable multifunctional metadevice

-Further study on our proposed multifunctional meta-atom reveals that by uniformly controlling the crystallization level of GST along the MRA, the reflectance spectra can be independently control in a dynamic way, which enables several applications such as switching and perfect absorption.
-Essentially, such a freedom allows the implementation of ultra-fast and compact optical amplitude modulators.
-Delving further, the common drawback of most optical modulators is their large intrinsic insertion loss (IL), which is the device loss in the ON-state.
-On the other hand, for any modulator, the highest possible extinction ratio (ER), defined as the difference in loss between the ON-state and OFF-state of the modulator, is necessary to reduce the bit error rate \cite{yao2013wide,kruger2012design}.
-However, there is a tradeoff between the IL and the attainable ER meaning that a judiciously engineered architecture is always preferred to make a reasonable compromise between these parameters.
-In order to fulfill these criteria, we harness the gate-tunable meta-atom working in two distinct crystallization levels of $L_{c}^{0}$/$L_{c}^{60}$ corresponding to the ON/OFF states, respectively.
-Figure \ref{fig.modulator} illustrates that our proposed MRA notably increases the effective figure-of-merit (FOM) and modulation depth (MD) formulated as
+By uniformly controlling the crystallization level of GST of each meta-atom, the reflectance spectrum can be independently controlled in a dynamic way.
+This enables several applications such as switching and perfect absorption.
+We seek to implement an efficient optical switch with i) low intrinsic insertion loss (IL), which is the device loss in the ON-state, and ii) high extinction ratio (ER), defined as the difference in loss between the ON-state and the OFF-state of the modulator to reduce the bit error rate \cite{yao2013wide,kruger2012design}.
+However, there is a tradeoff between the IL and the attainable ER, and the ratio of these two parameters is a rational figure-of-merit (FoM) of the modulator.
+In order to maximize the FoM, we harness the electrically tunable meta-atom working in two distinct crystallization levels of $L_{c}^{0}$ and $L_{c}^{60}$ corresponding to the ON and OFF states, respectively.
+Figure \ref{fig.modulator} illustrates that the metasurface notably increases the effective FoM and modulation depth (MD) formulated as

-where $r_\textrm{min}(\lambda)$ and $r_\textrm{max}(\lambda)$ are the reflectivity of the modulator in the ON-state and OFF-state for each wavelength, respectively.
-Due to the improved IL and enhanced ER, a significant FOM and MD are obtained over a considerable wavelength range, verifying the high performance of our optimized modulator.
-It is noteworthy that high ER, i.e., ER$>$7 dB, is preferable for most applications such as data-rate interconnects and high-sensitivity sensing; however, ER$\sim$4 dB can be sufficient for specific applications such as short-distance data transmission.
+where $r_\textrm{min}(\lambda)$ and $r_\textrm{max}(\lambda)$ are the reflectivity of the modulator in the ON-state and OFF-state at wavelength $\lambda$, respectively.
+Due to the improved IL and enhanced ER, a significant FoM and MD are obtained over a considerable wavelength range, verifying the high performance of our metasurface-based modulator compared to its counterparts \cite{yao2014electrically, emani2013electrical}.
+It is noteworthy that high ER, (ER $>$ 7 dB), is preferable for most applications such as large data-rate interconnects and high-sensitivity sensing.
+However, ER $\sim$ 4 dB can be sufficient for specific applications such as short-distance communication.